Internal embedded reports

-An Internal Embed built using your private data is only visible to logged-in members of your Mode organization who would otherwise have access to the underlying report.
+An Internal Embed built using your private data is only visible to logged-in members of your Mode Workspace who would otherwise have access to the underlying report.
 It can be embeded within private wiki, blog, or any other website or application with access to the internet.
-Here’s an example of what an Internal Embed looks like:
+Here's an example of what an Internal Embed looks like:

 Click the green Powered by Mode link at the bottom of the embed to open the underlying report in Mode.